naveenwin/assignment/README.md

 - Need to add Integration Tests and API testing
 - This is not production ready code.
 Still need lot of improvements

+### API
+- The application will start by default on port 8080
+- The URL for getting animals based on behaviour.
+    - Ex: localhost:8080/animal/fly
+    - Ex: localhost:8080/animal/swim
+    - Ex: localhost:8080/animal/walk
+    - Ex: localhost:8080/animal/sing
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a system.